-In Section \ref{sec_2.1}, we deepen the above results by proving that, in the context of high-dimensional probit regression with Gaussian priors, the mean-field assumption has dramatic implications not only in uncertainty quantifications, but also in point estimation and, as a direct consequence, in prediction.
-In particular, we show that, as $p \rightarrow \infty$, with fixed $n$, the mean-field solution overshrinks the location of the exact posterior distribution and yields to an excessively rapid concentration of the predictive probabilities around $0.5$, thereby leading to unreliable inference and prediction.
-While there has been a recent focus in the literature on studying frequentist consistency properties of mean-field variational approximations \citep[][]{wang2019,ray2020,yang2020}, there is much less theory on the accuracy in approximating the exact posterior distribution in high dimensions.
-Our results in this direction yields novel and practically relevant findings, while motivating improved approximations, as discussed below.
+In Section \ref{sec_2.1}, we deepen the above results by proving that in high-dimensional probit regression, with Gaussian priors, the mean-field assumption has dramatic implications for uncertainty quantifications, point estimation and prediction.
+In particular, we prove that, when $p \rightarrow \infty$, with fixed $n$, the mean-field solution overshrinks the location of the exact posterior distribution and yields to an excessively rapid concentration of the predictive probabilities around $0.5$, thereby leading to unreliable inference and prediction.
+While there has been recent focus in the literature on studying consistency properties of mean-field variational Bayes \citep[][]{wang2019,ray2020,yang2020}, there is much less theory on the accuracy in approximating the whole exact posterior distribution in high dimensions.
+Our results in this direction yield novel and practically relevant findings, while motivating improved approximations, as discussed below.